cmu-phil/py-tetrad/pytetrad/R/DOCUMENTATION.md

 g = ts$run_fges()

-Here, position your mouse to right right of the '$' sign and on the keyboard type control-Space.
+Here, in RStudio, position your mouse to right right of the '$' sign and on the keyboard type control-Space.
 This will bring up a list of algorithms you can run, and you can select a different algorithm if you like.

 Similarly for tests or scores; you can select different tests or scores using the same method.
 There are some considerations.
 Some algorithms use just a score, like FGES; others use just a test, like PC; others still use both a test and a score, like GFCI.
 If you provide the wrong options, it will tell you.